 Supporters of gender-neutral parenting believe it can help erase sexism and improve human rights, particularly when it comes to gender identity and sexuality.
 In fact, developmental psychologists believe kids should be able to explore their gender from an early age be it through the toys they play with to the clothes they wear.

-Gender-neutral parenting doesn’t need to be controversial.
-If your son wants to be a princess or your daughter wants to be Luke Skywalker, embrace their choices.
-Kids need a creative environment to thrive and develop their individuality.
-Erasing gender labels can help kids discover who they are and who they want to be.
+They note that gender-neutral parenting doesn’t need to be controversial, and erasing gender labels can help kids discover who they are and who they want to be.

 NY Times: How to Raise a Child Without Imposing Gender